-The MSc is designed for individuals who are interested in a career in academic research in radiation biology, radiation oncology or a career in professions that require a knowledge of radiation biology (e.g. academic personnel associated with radiation protection issues).
+It is designed for individuals who are interested in a career in academic research in radiation biology or radiation oncology, or have an interest in professions that require a knowledge of radiation biology, such as radiation protection.
 This multi-disciplinary course attracts students from a wide range of scientific backgrounds including biology, medicine, engineering, mathematics, chemistry and physics.

 This state-of-the-art course combines lectures on traditional and molecular radiation biology principles with clinical applications followed by a research project in an internationally competitive research laboratory.
 It is delivered by world-leading academics and clinical scientists and is complemented with tutorials, demonstrations and practicals.

 - A five month core theoretical course delivered over 12 modules (October to February).
 These cover fundamental and emerging areas of radiation biology for cancer and its treatment by radiotherapy, along with the hazards associated with radiation exposure.